Aryanstha/GoHTTPHasher/README.md

 # GoHTTPHasher
 A lightweight Golang command-line tool designed to generate cryptographic hash values for HTTP headers.
+Easily analyze and verify the integrity of HTTP headers by creating secure hash checksums.
+Simplify your security workflow with HashHeaderCLI, ensuring the integrity of HTTP headers in an efficient and user-friendly manner.